Table of Contents

 Masking techniques can be performed at different levels.
 The lowest level is not masking at all, making what is called and open or un-blinded trial.
 Although masking is the ideal thing to do, there’re times when it’s not possible or convenient.
 For example, think about the case you need to cause unnecessary inconvenience to the patient, such as administering an intravenous placebo for a long time or doing a sham surgical procedure.
 Other times it’s difficult to find a placebo galenicaly indistinguishable from the drug tested.
 And finally, sometimes it doesn’t make much sense to blind if treatment produces easily recognizable effects that don’t occur with placebo.

-Types of masking
+Types of blinding

 The next level is the single-blind, when either participants or researchers don’t know which treatment is receiving each one of them.
 A further step is the double-blind, in which neither researchers nor participants know which group each one is assigned to.
 And finally, we can do a triple-blinding when, in addition to the aforementioned, the person who analyze the data or who has the responsibility to control and stop the study also unknowns which group each participant is assigned to.
 Imagine someone has a serious adverse effect and we have to decide if we must stop the study.
 No doubt that knowing if that person is receiving the drug or placebo can influence our decision.